 Interim President, Neighborhood Funders Group

-Amy joined the Amplify team in late 2017, but was previously part of the NFG family as a board member and active participant in Funders for a Just Economy during her time as a Program Officer at the Surdna Foundation from 2010-2014.
+Amy joined the Amplify team in late 2017, but was previously part of the NFG community as a board member, participant on two convening committees, and active participant in Funders for a Just Economy during her time as a Program Officer at the Surdna Foundation from 2010-2014.
 In addition, she spent three years as the Director of Programs at the Fund for Global Human Rights, where she oversaw grantmaking programs that strengthened frontline human rights movements in more than fifteen countries.